mickjmason/VagrantDockerNginx/README.md

 OVERVIEW
 --------

-When executed, the code in this repository will use Vagrant to build an Ubuntu (Trusty) VirtualBox VM It will then use Ansible to configure the VM with Docker, and create a new container based on Apline linux.
+When executed, the code in this repository will use Vagrant to build an Ubuntu (Trusty) VirtualBox VM.
+It will then use Ansible to configure the VM with Docker, and create a new container based on Apline linux.
 Finally, it will install and configure nginx in the container, such that the hosted page can be viewed from the originating machine, at http://localhost:18081